-The typical asking rate per listing is in the $60's per square foot per year.
-The Bayfront and Peninsula submarket is seeing a a rise in rates.
+On average, listings lease in the $60's per square foot per year.
+The Bayfront and Peninsula region is going through a a rise in rates.
 In the last 3 months, the median rate rose $67 per sqft per year.

-Compared to the rest of the East Bay market, the Bayfront and Peninsula submarket has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the East Bay market, the Bayfront and Peninsula region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 33 listings have come on the market, which means listings most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 48% of the office spaces in the Bayfront and Peninsula are subleases, so you might be able to snag a great spot on a short term.
+In the last 90 days, 33 listings have been made available, which means new availabilities are probably leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 30% of the available leases in the Bayfront and Peninsula are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Information is the dominant industry in this market.
-Commute by bike is the most popular way to get to work amongst Bayfront and Peninsula occupants.
-Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.
+Information is the dominant industry in this region.
+Commute by bike is the most popular way to get to work amongst Bayfront and Peninsula residents.
+Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.